hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 private aligned C32 tensor whose producer and every consumer use a reviewed L2 path.
 Public/CPU/persistent tensors, RGB/C16/compact paths, views, LUT, DFL, pool, resize, head-pack, and other unreviewed paths remain pinned to TCDM.
 Four focused cases cover 20 positive and negative assertions.
+Placement is applied to complete tensor-equivalence groups, so one pinned alias pins the whole group.
+FastStorageAllocator now accepts time-indexed command-workspace reservations, counts them while choosing keep/evict candidates, and ignores tensors already pinned in fast storage.

 Next verified increments:

-1. Integrate the classifier with scheduler memory roles and reserve each operation's command workspaces before FastStorageAllocator spends the remaining TCDM budget.
+1. Generate the Neural-AI per-operation/cascade workspace snapshot and pass it through the scheduler to FastStorageAllocator before it spends the remaining TCDM budget; then integrate the classifier with scheduler memory roles.
 2. Complete any remaining eligible view/boundary materialization spill paths.
    Pointwise Conv L2 IFM/OFM use tiles of up to 256 spatial rows, stage every C32 input group once, and reuse one output